vngabriel/vngabriel/README.md

 Then i save result to [assets/github.gif](assets/github.gif) -->

-- 🔭 I'm currently participate in the UNAME Research Group at UFAPE
+- 🔭 I'm currently participate in the Research and Development Laboratory - BCC Coworking at UFAPE
-- 🌱 I'm currently learning Python, NumPy, OpenCV, PHP and Laravel
+- 🌱 I'm currently learning Python, OpenCV, PHP and Laravel
 - 👯 I'm looking to collaborate on data science and computer vision projects

 <h3 align="left">Languages and Tools:</h3>